Anna Grear: Other work

 In January 2010, Grear founded the Global Network for the Study of Human Rights and the Environment (GNHRE), an international network for scholars, policy-makers and activists "for the creation of change", where she is now former director.

 In 2014, she co-founded Incredible Edible Bristol, an urban food-growing movement, with horticulturist Sara Venn.

 In 2022, Grear hosted a summit on fatigue, linking fatigue to planetary and environmental exhaustion, toxicities of contemporary life and to shifts in human consciousness.
-The summit was a combination of practical guidance for those with complex fatigue conditions, and imaginative thinking about fatigue as a signal to the 21st century and beyond.
 Guests included leading health and recovery experts, as well as a couple of scholars working with environmental themes, posthumanism and critical theory.
-Grear has since started a podcast, The Fatigue Files, which will continue the exploration of the summit themes.
+Grear has since started a podcast, 'The Fatigue Files', which continues the exploration of the summit themes.

+Grear also works as an integrative therapeutic coach.
+She is the owner of HypnoCatalyst, an independent online programme for people suffering from longterm, complex and chronic fatigue conditions.

 Honours

-In 2007, Grear was awarded a Visiting Scholarship at St John’s College, Oxford, which involved a competitive application process.
-Similarly competitive, she was awarded an International Seminar by the International Institute for the Sociology of Law in Oñati, Spain, in 2011.
+In 2007, Grear was awarded one of six visiting scholarships at St John's College, Oxford, which involved a competitive application process, alongside Benedict Read and Henrike Lähnemann.
+Similarly competitive, she was awarded an international seminar by the International Institute for the Sociology of Law in Oñati, Spain, in 2011.
 In the intervening years, she was appointed to several fellowships and professorships internationally, and in 2018 she was shortlisted for an IUCN Academy of Environmental Law Senior Scholarship Award.